 I hope you love this corn chowder with potatoes and jalapeno as much as my entire family did!
 Some of us had it with fresh bread and some with crackers and it was great with both, but most importantly, it is terrific on its own.

 Since I’m always thinking about my next dish, I think the way to elevate this chowder is with lump crab.
 Drool.

-I really appreciate you checking out My Busy Kitchen!
+I really appreciate you checking out Mindful in the Kitchen!
 It means a lot that you’re here and I hope you subscribe (up on the left) so you’ll never miss a recipe!
-I’m currently working on a Newsletter that will go out on Sunday afternoons with 5 dinner recipes and a surprise recipe like a dessert, drink or appetizer.
-If you’d like to see something specific, please share below in the comments!
-If you make this or any of my recipes, please tag me on Instagram and I’ll share your posts! @_mybusykitchen #mybusykitchen
+If you make this or any of my recipes, please tag me on Instagram and I’ll share your posts!

 Thanks again – I’ll see you soon with another yummy creation 🙂 – Tiffany xo

 - 3 ears fresh corn cut off the cob, approx 2 cups (or 16 oz frozen)